- Summer: April 15

-Jerusalem is your living classroom for the summer as you explore its political, sexual, ethnic and religious diversity.
+Jerusalem is your living classroom for the summer as you explore its political, ethnic and religious diversity.
 Delve into a four-week exploration of identity, immigration and multiculturalism in Jerusalem as you interact with and learn more about Israel's many ethnic and religious communities.

 Summer in Jerusalem: Diversity & Coexistence Benefits